tomecky1/kantor/README.md

 **things to do:**
 - add other currencies
-- implement a real converter values for selected currency
+- implement a real converter values for selected currency from API
 - other stuff (in future) 😁

 *technology used in the project includes:*